 These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, 8110131 Canada Inc., Nolava Minerals Inc. ("Nolava"), Avalon Rare Metals Ltd. ("ARML"), Avalon Rare Metals Processing Inc. ("ARMP") and Avalon Rare Metals Processing LLC ("ARMLLC").
 Nolava, ARML, ARMP and ARMLLC are incorporated in the United States of America ("USA").

 ARML, ARMP and ARMLLC have not carried on any significant operations since their inception.
 During the year ended August 31, 2012, 8110131 Canada Inc. acquired certain net smelter returns ("NSR") royalty interests in the Company's properties which were held by third parties.
 Nolava had held certain mining claims in Utah, USA and had conducted exploration work on those mining claims during fiscal year 2011 to fiscal year 2014.
-ARMP was dissolved on February 11, 2015.
+ARMP and ARMLLC were dissolved on February 11, 2015 and March 4, 2016, respectively.
 All intercompany transactions and balances have been eliminated on consolidation of the accounts.